CDlizard/weirdring/README.md

 Add a unique slug, your webpage's name, and your webpage's URL to the members list on GitHub in a pull request.
 Pull requests can also be used to change your existing entry or delete your entry.
-If you don't have a GitHub account, fill out this form instead:
+If you don't have a GitHub account, fill out this form instead: <a href="https://weirdring.netlify.app/join">https://weirdring.netlify.app/join</a>
 If you're editing your existing entry, make sure to use the same slug.
 If you're deleting your existing entry, leave the URL field blank.

 ## Add links on your webpage:

-Once you're on the members list, add links on your webpage to http://localhost:4000/YOUR-SLUG/next and http://localhost:4000/YOUR-SLUG/previous, replacing YOUR-SLUG with the slug you chose.
+Once you're on the members list, add links on your webpage to https://weirdring.netlify.app/YOUR-SLUG/next and https://weirdring.netlify.app/YOUR-SLUG/previous, replacing YOUR-SLUG with the slug you chose.
-Feel free to include a link to http://localhost:4000/ as well.
+Feel free to include a link to https://weirdring.netlify.app as well.
 Check if the <aside> element is right for you.

 ## Contributing